graevy/graevy.github.io/content/posts/subtitles.md

 Pretty much all video you download is formatted in `yuv420p`.
 What is `yuv420p`?
 Color quantization.
 It's a lossy transcoding scheme for color.
 Eyes see brightness more clearly than color.
 Video may be *encoded* in `h264`, `hevc`, whatever, but the actual video being encoded is in the `yuv420p` format.

 The Y in `yuv` stands for "Luminance".
 Don't ask me why.
 U and V are color values.
 We care about luminance. `yuv420p` groups pixels into 2x2 blocks, in which each of the 4 pixels gets a brightess byte, and each block of 4 pixels gets 1 U and 1 V color byte.
 Don't ask me why it isn't `yuv411`[^7].
-The `p` stands for "planar", by the way.
 In RGB, 4 pixels gets 12 bytes (3 per pixel); in `yuv420p`, 4 pixels gets 6.

-We have to talk about encodings though.
-How do we encode video?
+How do we actually encode video?
 Let's start with the raw.
 Let's say I film a 2 hour movie in 1080p, 60fps, without any encoding or compression.
 1920 times 1080 is about 2 million pixels per frame.
 2 hours is 7200 seconds is 432000 frames.
 432000 * 2 million is 864 billion pixels.
 What's in a pixel?
 Let's say it's just RGB.
 That's 3 bytes per pixel, so we're sitting north of 2 terabytes.
 When you download a movie, we can get watchable quality under a gigabyte.
 How?

 - We only need to record pixel blocks that change.
 If a scene cuts to black for 2 seconds, then for 119 frames, that scene is "temporally redundant", requiring zero data.

 - When blocks *do* change, they usually move across the screen.
 If a shape moves to a neighboring region, rather than track each region independently, we can just define that motion in a *motion vector*.
-Now, thanks to *inter-frame prediction*, regions don't require grid-by-grid updates.
+Now, thanks to this *inter-frame prediction*, regions don't require block-by-block updates.

 - When encoding the video, we can look at the output we just generated and compare it to the input.
 If it smells bad, we can tune the quantization, include/exclude a motion vector, etc., and try again, machine-learning style.

 What problems exist with these compression scheme?

-- Those dark pixels aren't *100%* dark, are they?
-It's not the *exact* same color from frame to frame, is it?
+- Those dark pixels aren't *100%* dark.
+It's not the *exact* same color from frame to frame.
 - What happens if I lose a frame or two?
 Video IS often streamed via UDP, after all, and we're assuming lossless *transmission* when we rely only on frame deltas rather than complete rasters.

 There are two relevant tools to address these issues.

-- The color quantization of `yuv420p` collapses pixels, decreasing color resolution.
+- The color quantization of `yuv420p` collapses pixels, decreasing color granularity.
 Pixels are now more likely the exact color between frames.
-So, as we shrink the color space, compression also gets easier!
+So, as we shrink the color space, compression also improves.
 - "i-frames" (a.k.a. key or anchor frames) inserted every ~3 seconds contain full pixel data and serve as error-recovery points.
 Have you ever seen video glitch out for a few seconds, usually with lots of grey boxing[^8] and artifacting around moving objects?
 The decoder lost a few frames, and probably recovered after using an i-frame.

 ### So how do we get the luminance value for a frame?

-Firstly, we have to get the frame.
-We have to find the i-frame before the timestamp we want, and perform video decoding until we reach that timestamp.
-This is expensive.
+Firstly, getting the frame is nontrivial.
+We have to find the i-frame before the timestamp we want, and expensively decode video until we reach that timestamp.

-We can also just grab the luminance value of the nearest preceding i-frame.
-While your gut reaction is probably "what if a scene transition happens in those few seconds before reaching the frame", consider the perspective of the video encoder:
+We can also cheat.
+Substitute the luminance value of the nearest preceding i-frame.
+What if luminance changes substantially (i.e. a scene transition) in those seconds before reaching the frame? i-frames often *are* scene transitions.
+Consider the perspective of the video encoder:

-- An i-frame is necessarily a complete[^1] frame, because the decoder needs to use it to recover from loss
+- an i-frame is necessarily a complete[^1] frame, because the decoder needs to use it to recover from loss
+- we want to reduce encoded filesize, and i-frames are huge
+- scene transitions involve changing many pixels already
 - i-frame insertion location is very flexible[^3]
-- scene transitions usually involve changing most pixels, so make great candidate i-frames
+- putting an i-frame on a scene transition tends to reduce filesize

 So, when grabbing luminance from the nearest iframe, opting not to decode video up to a precise timestamp is often fine.
 Further, consider the case where a scene transition occurs *while a subtitle is still rendered*.
 The subtitle will remain a potentially annoying brightness value, unless split into multiple renderings of the same subtitle.
 So there's already an unsolved brightness case involving scene transitions that can't be easily solved[^2] without integrating the video player's subtitle renderer.